JxstStijn/Cloudr-AdminPanel/readme.md

 This is a admin panel with many features, such as a surveys system, a calendar, and also a reservation system!
 This system is in beta, so you can experience some bugs!
 Contact me if you have any questions!

 # Where to edit?
 | Database for polls.
-(Will be one file when second release)
+(Temporary File, will be in scripts later.)
   - /polls/functions.php

 | Database for authentication.
-(Will be one file when second release)
+(Main connection string!)
-  - /scripts/db_connect.php
+  - /scripts/connect_db.php

 | Email to send surveys to.
   - /surveys/survey.php